JuliaDifferentialGames/DynamicPlanning.jl/README.md

 ## Testing Plan

 1. Solve a TPBVP [Done]
-2. Solve for two robots
+2. Solve for two robots [Done]
-3. Update the task and solve two TPBVPs
+3. Update the task and solve two TPBVPs [Done]
 4. Solve a TPBVP via KinoFMTStar
 5. Determine the reachable sets of the players
 6. Verify the sampling strategy